Japan launches the new Shinkansen train

 Latest technology

-But look closely and you’ll see the brand new train with angular nose, more elegant “cheeks” and a smoother front design.
+But look closely and you will see the new train has a more angular nose, more elegant “cheeks” and a sleeker polished design.

-Inside, the newly designed seats allow passengers to bend more, providing more comfort, especially for long-distance passengers.
+Inside, the newly designed seats allow passengers to bend more, providing more comfort, especially for long-haul passengers.
 Each seat has a single power outlet.

-Interior lighting is designed to create a softer and more comfortable atmosphere.
+Interior lighting is designed to create a softer, more relaxed atmosphere.
 Overhead luggage racks will be lit at every stop to remind passengers of their belongings.

 More reservation areas for reservations only for very large luggage were added to this model as well.

-The new N700S Shinkansen train started commercial service on July 1, connecting Tokyo to Osaka.
+The new N700S Shinkansen fast train started commercial service on July 1, connecting Tokyo with Osaka.

 Kyodo News / Getty Images